-Jovigraphic equatorial plane.
-The v_0 values whose reciprocals determine the bendback strength and the curves indicate a weak bendback of the Galileo model.
-Because the v_0 corresponds to the Alfvén velocity that conveys Jupiter's rotation phase to the current sheet, the weak bendback of the Galileo model implies a relatively large Alfvén velocity during the Galileo era.
-Although it is still an open question what created the different Alfvén velocities, the long-term variation over several decades was found for the first time by this study.
+Differences of the bendback effect among the updated CS shape models can be estimated by v_0 values listed in Table 1 and Figure S1 showing the δ curves of each model in the Jovigraphic equatorial plane.
+The v_0 values whose reciprocals determine the bendback strength and the δ curves indicate a weak bendback of the Galileo model.
+Because v_0 corresponds to the Alfvén velocity that conveys Jupiter's rotation phase to the CS, the weak bendback of the Galileo model may imply a relatively large Alfvén velocity during the Galileo era.
 One concern is the difference in spacecraft's trajectories as well as the reported spatial dependence of the bendback (Khurana, 2001; Khurana & Schwarzl, 2005).
-We must be careful in distinguishing the detected changes from the spatial dependence of the current sheet in order to interpret it in terms of temporal variations.
+We must be careful in distinguishing the detected changes from the spatial dependence of the CS in order to interpret it in terms of temporal variations.